jdb/jdb.github.com/imap_idle/notif.rst

    the serveur initiates notification that the client wait for and acknowledges.

-The overview shows how to express notifications in Twisted.
+The overview shows how to express notifications in Twisted with a Protocol class and deferreds.
 The protocol section presents the four commands of the protocol.
-The next sections shows how the prototype evolves to satisfy the need.
+The following sections shows how the prototype evolves toward a complete and useful program.

 Overview
 --------

 In Twisted, to exchange requests and replies with a server:.

-#. a client emits a request,
+#. a client emits a request

-#. it writes the command string in the transport socket,
+   - by writing it in the command string in the transport socket,

-#. and takes care to stores the code processing the reply where the
-   *lineReceived* will be able to find it when the reply comes back,
+   - at the same time, it takes care to store the code processing the reply where the *lineReceived* will be able to find it when the reply comes back,

 #. when the replies comes back, the reactor pass it on to the
    *lineReceived* which usually calls the callback chosen by the